wp-plugins/mcatfilter/readme.txt

 == License ==
 mCatFilter, as WordPress, is released under the terms of the GNU GPL v2 (see license.txt).
 Permission to use, copy, modify, and distribute this software and its documentation under the terms of the GNU General Public License is hereby granted.
 No representations are made about the suitability of this software for any purpose.
-It is provided “as is” without express or implied warranty.
+It is provided ï¿½as isï¿½ without express or implied warranty.